 For a pass type to be usable within a compilation strategy, its class must be registered with the pass factory (ql::pmgr::Factory) used to build the strategy with.
-While the code is written such that it's possible for a user program to eventually make its own pass factory (which would probably be necessary to let them define their own passes), currently everything just uses a default-constructed Factory object initially, and its default constructor is where the pass types are registered.
-For example, this constructor currently contains the following line, among others like it:
+While the code is written such that it's possible for a user program to eventually make its own pass factory (which would probably be necessary to let them define their own passes), currently everything just uses a default-constructed Factory object initially.